 - Political Aid & Legislation Influence

 Equal Opportunity / Affirmative Action Employer

-Sam Houston State University is an Equal Opportunity/Affirmative Action Plan Employer and Smoke/Drug-Free Workplace.
-All qualified applicants will receive consideration for employment without regard to race, creed, ancestry, marital status, citizenship, color, religion, sex, national origin, age, veteran status, disability status, sexual orientation, or gender identity.
-Sam Houston State University is an “at will” employer.
-Security sensitive positions at SHSU require background checks in accordance with Education Code 51.215.
+Sam Houston State University is an Equal Employment Opportunity/Affirmative Action Employer and Smoke/Drug-Free Workplace.
+All qualified applicants will receive consideration for employment without regard to race, creed, ancestry, marital status, citizenship, color, religion, sex, national origin, age, veteran status, disability status, sexual orientation, pregnancy, or gender identity or expression.
+Sam Houston State University is an "at will" employer.
+Employees with a contract will have additional terms and conditions.
+Security sensitive positions at SHSU require background checks in accordance with Education Code § 51.215.

 All employees are required to complete Equal Employment Opportunity training within 30 days of their hire date and every 2 years.

 Sam Houston State University (SHSU) is committed to ensuring the safety and health of its students and employees.